Launching a movement to fight heart disease in women, we put a new face on an issue often mistaken for a concern of older men.

 Built to launch a movement to fight heart disease in women, the campaign put a new face on an issue often mistaken for a concern of older men.
 For this, the team designed a variety of events and experiences to invite people into a deeper, more meaningful relationship with the American Heart Association.

 HOW WE MADE A DIFFERENCE

 - 50% of consumers named Go Red for Women as the #1 cause movement important to them

-- More than 14.14B media impressions were generated from national and local coverage (31.9B media impressions to date – more compelling #)
+- More than 2.25 billion media impressions generated from national and local coverage

 - 45 countries around the world adopted the campaign and conducted awareness activities

 - Became increasingly integrated into popular culture as evidenced by the appearance of Go Red

 Barbie, a Go Red Girl Scouts Patch, and Go Red presence on TV shows such as What Not To